As healthcare cyberattacks continue to grow in numbers and advancement, healthcare organizations need to revise their cybersecurity posture.

 The malware began its operation and attempted to clone all database entries from the central internal server that contains the patient records into the command and control center.
 These accelerated I/O operations led to a continuous reading in the firmware core of X-PHY®.
 However, X-PHY® trusts no-one.
 It uses a sophisticated AI algorithm that continually monitors all the operations at the Firmware kernel level, leading to the detection of this unusual trait of increased reads in the flash storage.

 The AI algorithm then triggered the X-Guard threat lock to restrict physical access of the NAND flash storage and lock down the data at the firmware level.
 Alert notifications are immediately sent via Secured Ethernet Network gateway that supports pre-configured Bluetooth (BLE) to warn the security operations center and the network team to restrict all external network access to the database followed by access filtering from the internal network.
 The X-factor encryption lock feature will be activated to request 2FA verification to unlock the data.
+Through these features, X-PHY can help reduce healthcare cyberattacks.

 X-PHY Protection Method